vkhemlani96/BU-tiful-Schedules-iOS-Public/README.md

 * Branded logo
 * Sharing functionality

-*Some files intentionally omitted from repository.*
+*Some files intentionally omitted from this repository.*